 Recreational Grade GPS devices

 Your GPS-enabled watch, a GPS unit such as one bought at outdoor stores or an increasingly frequently used mobile devices are all Recreational Grade GPS units.
 They are good for knowing, more or less, where you are in a general location.
 You will not get pinpoint accuracy for location or distance.
-The effects of this inaccuracy is more noticeable the longer or more varied a jaunt.
-Within their limitations, a Recreation Grade GPS is just fine for what most of us would use such a device for: An augment to traditional navigation aids.
+The effects of this inaccuracy are more noticeable the longer or more varied a jaunt.
+Within their limitations, a Recreation Grade GPS is just fine for what most of us would use such a device for An augment to traditional navigation aids.